-What is Places of Power?
+What Is Places of Power?

 But Places of Power is not just for the super-elite whale players.
-The minimum recommended level of entry is 75, and of course there will be tiered difficulty levels for stronger squads.
+The minimum recommended level of entry is 75, and of course, there will be tiered difficulty levels for stronger squads.
 Typically you'll have a tier with a recommended toon level of 80+ and then 85 for expert players.

-Given the timing of the 2/15 Sith Update and the introduction of new Sith toons like Darth Nihilus, Places of Power incentivizes players with strong Sith characters.
-You'll only be able to use Sith and First Order characters so we'll get into optimal squads later in this guide.
+Given the timing of the 2/15 Sith update and the introduction of new Sith toons like Darth Nihilus, Places of Power incentivizes players with strong Sith characters.
+You'll only be able to use Sith and First Order characters, so we'll get into optimal squads later in this guide.

 Update: The Dark Gambit skill proved to be mostly useless to me.
-You're better off just using your normal attacks, and approaching this is any other string of battles.
+You're better off just using your normal attacks and approaching this as any other string of battles.
 Likewise, the High Morale bonus is overblown.
 In every battle except for the last one, the morale boost to opponent toons is minimal.
 And in the last battle, there's no way that Yoda will not be the last Jedi standing.

 We do know that we're going up against Jedi, which is either a really good or really bad thing.
 The good news is that if you've read my other tips guide on creating a Sith or Empire team, then you've got a basis for taking out Jedi teams.
-The other good news is that the addition of First Order opens up possibilities both at the Leader spot and to fill out your 4th and 5th squad spot if you're not stocked with 5 Sith force-wielders.
+The other good news is that the addition of First Order opens up possibilities both at the leader spot and to fill out your 4th and 5th squad spot if you're not stocked with 5 Sith force-wielders.

 You can expect to see opponents like Ahsoka Tano, Plo Koon, Mace Windu, and others.
 While we won't be able to get into exact matchups until D-Day, I don't see a big difference whether you're going up against Ima Gun-Di or Yoda.

-Update: The final battle pits you against a Yoda led team with Mace Windu, General Kenobi and others.
+Update: The final battle pits you against a Yoda-led team with Mace Windu, General Kenobi and others.
 Very difficult!

-We also can see the possible rewards which include:
+We also can see the possible rewards, which include: